harden02/AlpacaStreaming/README.md

 # AlpacaStreaming

 Pipeline to stream alpaca market data from Python API to GCP BigQuery.
-In the future I am planning on using GCP DataFlow to transform the data and create some further features/rolling metrics.
+This can be used on its own as outlined below or be combined with a Dataflow pipeline for real-time analytics.
+See the Dataflow pipeline here: https://github.com/harden02/StocksDataflow

 ## Features